feyisakedir/Portfolio-2nd-Project/README.md

 - [📝 License](#license)

 # 📖 [ About the Project] <a name="about-project"></a>
-> this is my Second microverse Portfolio Project and technical project!
+> this is my first microverse Portfolio Project with my coding partner and technical project!

-**[Portfolio]** is my second project in microverse platform!
+**[Pair Programming finish mobile Portfolio]** is my first project in microverse platform with my coding partner!
 In this I try to update my CSS and HTML programming languages.

 ## 🛠 Built With <a name="built-with"></a>